 The NHS dental services in England leaflet has information about how NHS dental services in England work, including how to find an NHS dentist, what treatment you can expect and how much it will cost.

-The British Dental Health Foundation provides information for patients on a range of dental health topics.
+The Oral Health Foundation provides information for patients on a range of dental health topics.

 Find out about help with dental costs.

 Find an NHS dentist.

 Published: 31 July 2014

 - Updated and made editorial changes to meet GOV.UK style.